Logo

 Dan Aykroyd currently serves as a reserve deputy of the Hinds County Sheriff's Department in Hinds County, Mississippi.

-Dan Aykroyd was openly hostile to the 1989 film Wired, a biopic of Belushi which was based on the 1984 book of the same name by journalist Bob Woodward, starred Michael Chiklis in his film debut as Belushi, and featured him as a character played by actor Gary Groomes.
+Dan Aykroyd was an outspoken critic of the 1989 film Wired, a biopic of Belushi which was based on the 1984 book of the same name by journalist Bob Woodward, and starred Michael Chiklis in his film debut as Belushi, and featured him as a character played by actor Gary Groomes.

 Dan Aykroyd's great-grandfather, a dentist, was a mystic who corresponded with author Sir Arthur Conan Doyle on the subject of Spiritualism, and was a member of the Lily Dale Society.